IMac G4: Development

-The machine took two years to develop.
+The machine took two years to develop, and nineteen prototypes were developed before arriving at the final design.
 Ive and the design team first tried to attach the screen to the base with a series of vertebrae held together by spring-loaded cables.
 A clamp on the back of the screen applied tension to the cables and allowed the spine to loosen or stiffen.
 This design required two hands to grab the screen and release the clamp, and proved difficult for some users to adjust.
+It would also have required a convoluted assembly process and been extremely difficult to service.
 Ive solicited feedback from design consultancy firm IDEO, who recommended abandoning the spine idea in favor of a more practical design with two rigid arms.
 Designer Doug Satzger suggested that they did not need the amount of flexibility the two-arm design offered, and after Jobs concurred, the second arm was dropped.
 The final arm was made of stainless steel with an internal spring that balanced the screen while being free enough to be moved by the touch of a finger.
 The designers added the plastic halo ringing the screen that offered space for adjustment without touching the display, and minimized the look of a thick bezel around the edges.
 The computer components of the machine were put in the weighted base, which borrowed work done for the ill-fated Power Mac G4 Cube to cool the machine by using a fan to draw air from the bottom and expelling it out the top.

 The iMac's final design suggested a sunflower or a desk lamp, and its anthropomorphic features made it, like its predecessor, feel more friendly and approachable.
 Jobs was so taken with the design that, in an uncommon move, he listed himself as the primary inventor on one of the design patents for the machine.
 Whereas the iMac G3 had been made of translucent plastics in a variety of colors, the new iMac was mostly opaque white, following from decisions Jobs had made to make the iPod music player all white.
 Ive called the color "pure and quiet", and Jobs felt the color made consumer products feel more premium, rather than disposable.

+The iMac was to be fabricated in Taiwan, but Michael Hillman, the senior manager in product design overseeing the project, determined Taiwanese suppliers would not be capable of doing the job alone.
+Instead, vendors across multiple Asian countries were used.
+Because Apple was creating a computer unlike any before, their engineers looked to find the capabilities they needed beyond computer manufacturers; bicycle companies helped with the metal arm.